Measurement of reactor antineutrino oscillations with 1.46 ktonne-years of data at SNO+

 \textit{Neutrino Oscillation}~~\textemdash~~ The survival probability of an electron (anti)neutrino in vacuum is

 where $\Delta_{ij} \equiv 1.267\Delta m_{ij}^{2}L/E$, $L$ [m] is the distance traveled by the neutrino, $E$ [MeV] is the energy of the neutrino, and $\Delta m_{ij}^{2} \equiv m_i^2-m_j^2$ [eV$^2]$ is the difference between the squares of the masses of neutrino mass eigenstates $i$ and $j$.
-The oscillation pattern in the energy spectrum of IBD prompt events arises from $\Delta m^2_{21}$ and is dominated by the three nearest reactor complexes, which are in Ontario and 240~km, 350~km, and 355~km from SNOLAB.
+The oscillation pattern in the energy spectrum of IBD prompt events arises from $\Delta m^2_{21}$, as illustrated in Fig. 3 of Ref.~\cite{snoplus_partial_antinu}.
+The nearest reactor complex, Bruce at 240~km from SNOLAB, provides $\approx$44\% of reactor IBDs, resulting in a relatively large amplitude in the observed oscillation pattern.
+There are also supporting contributions from the two other complexes in Ontario at 340~km and 350~km, which are shown in Fig.~\ref{fig:Eprompt}.

 Considering that more than 95\% of incident \nuebars travel through the North American crust, the effects of matter are included according to Ref.~\cite{mattOsc}, assuming a constant electron density of 8.13~$\times$10$^{23}$~cm$^{-3}$.
 Relative to vacuum oscillations, this increases the number of IBDs by less than 1\% and induces a $\mathcal{O}(1\%)$ increase in the effective $\Delta m_{21}^2$.
 Using the measured oscillation parameters in Ref.~\cite{PDG2025}, the expected rate of reactor IBDs is around 100 per year in the full AV volume.